streetfurkout/FinancialTracker/README.md

 - Thank you to [Raymond Maroun] for continuous support and guidance.
 - A special thanks to Emre AKARSU and Ekaterina Koshkina for their dedication and teamwork.
+- Another special thanks to Enes YILMAZ a&& Talha Bilmen for helping me about presentation section of my project.